Lecture 09: Introduction to Two-Way ANOVA

 2. Types of schools: (1) Public (2) Private-secular (3) Private-religious

-• Research purpose: to examine the effect of tutoring program (no tutor, once a week, and daily) AND types of school (e.g., public, private-secular, and private-religious) on the students’ grades
+• Research purpose: Examine the effects of tutoring program (no tutor, once a week, daily) and school type (public, private-secular, private-religious) on students’ grades.

-• Question: What are the null and alternative hypotheses for the main effects in the example?:
+• Question: What are the null and alternative hypotheses for the main effects in this example?

-• Factor A’s Main effect: “Controlling school types, are there differences in the students’ grade across three tutoring programs?
+• Factor A’s main effect: “Controlling for school type, are there differences in students’ grades across the three tutoring programs?”

-• Factor B’s Main effect : “Controlling tutoring programs, are there differences in the students’ grades across three school types?
+• Factor B’s main effect: “Controlling for tutoring program, are there differences in students’ grades across the three school types?”

 • Main effect of Tutoring Programs